Byzantine Church of Jabalia: Discovery and preservation

 In the 1990s, the World Bank and the governments of Denmark, Kuwait, Saudi Arabia, and Switzerland funded rehabilitation projects in Palestine.
 The remains of the church were discovered in December 1996 during one such project: reconstruction works on the Salah al-Din Road.
 Archaeological investigations followed as part of an international collaboration involving the École Biblique; the project was funded by the French Direction Générale des Relations Culturelles, Scientifiques et Techniques.
 Yasser Matar and Ayman Hassuneh led the excavations for the Department of Antiquities in Gaza.

 The church has been damaged at various points during the Gaza–Israel conflict: in 2003, 2014, and 2021.
+During an incursion by the Israeli military in late 2004 a tracked vehicle crushed several columns and damaged the south-eastern portion of the nave; repairs were made the following year.
 In 2010, the Ministry of Tourism and Antiquities installed a canopy to protect the mosaic floor from erosion.
 A restoration project involving international partner organisations began in 2019; it was completed in January 2022 when the church reopened to the public.
+The Intiqal project was established in 2017 to record the Byzantine Church of Jabalia and Tell Umm el-'Amr.
+It provided training for more than 100 Palestinians to learn about archaeological practice.
+After starting with a focus on the two Byzantine sites, it expanded at the request of the Ministry of Tourism and Antiquities.

 In November 2023, a report by Heritage for Peace on the impact on cultural heritage sites of the Israeli invasion of the Gaza Strip included the church as a site that was completely destroyed by shelling.
 In January 2025, archaeologist Fadel Al Utol reported that while there was debris at the archaeological site that the mosaics were still intact.
+The following year the church was added to the tentative list of World Heritage Sites in Palestine.